jython/jython/README.txt

 Please see ACKNOWLEDGMENTS for details about Jython's copyright, license, contributors, and mailing lists; and NEWS for detailed release notes, including bugs fixed, backwards breaking changes, and new features.
-Thanks go to Amobee (http://www.amobee.com/) for sponsoring this release.
+Thanks go to Google for sponsoring Stefan Richthofer for the Google Summer of Code; there are many others to thanks, but Stefan's work proved instrumental for getting 2.7.1 out, all in preparation for actual work on JyNI for the summer of 2017 (http://jyni.org/).
 We also deeply thank all who contribute to Jython, including - but not limited to - bug reports, patches, pull requests, documentation changes, support emails, and fantastic conversation on Freenode at #jython.
+Please join us there for your questions and answers!